http://www.fpnotebook.com/

 - Serum Electrolyte abnormalities

-- Hypercalcemia (Use Corrected Serum Calcium)
+- Hypercalcemia (Use Corrected Serum Calcium for Serum Albumin or Ionized Calcium)

-- Draw fasting with minimal occlusion
+- Draw Fasting with minimal Occlusion

 - Discontinue Thiazide Diuretics for 2 weeks before